 DPTI seek to include safety in our design processes and meet our strategic directive of "zero harm".
 This is done through reducing the number of railway crossings via closure and grade separation, as well as not including additional crossings in new works.
-Reducing the probability of traffic and pedestrians meeting rail conveyances, will reduce the potential of accidental harm on our rail network.
+Reducing the probability of traffic and pedestrians meeting rail conveyances, will reduce the potential of accidental harm on our Rail Network.

-In this reporting period a number of works have been completed and will be commencing over the coming period.
-This includes:
+In this reporting period a number of works have been completed, including: